📝 Lexical Builder 🛠️

 - Hassle-free dependencies

-- A Plan is completely self-contained, and specifies all dependencies to make it work.
-If you want checklists, add CheckListPlan as a dependency to your editor's plan.
+- An Extension is completely self-contained, and specifies all dependencies to make it work.
+If you want checklists, add CheckListExtension as a dependency to your editor's extension.
 No more missing Node errors or silently absent behavior.

 - Optional peer dependencies